ismoiliy98/data-louna/README.md

    Users can purchase products if they have sufficient balance.
 Balances and stock counts are updated atomically in PostgreSQL.

 3. **Skinport Integration**
-   Fetches CS:GO item data from the [Skinport API](https://skinport.com/).
-Cached data is refreshed every hour, ensuring minimal calls to the external service.
+   Fetches CS:GO item data from the [Skinport API](https://skinport.com/) with a 1-hour cache refresh to reduce external requests.

 4. **Strict TypeScript Setup**
    Helps catch bugs early and ensures high code quality.

-5. **CI/CD Ready**
+5. **CI/CD**
-   GitHub Actions run on push and pull requests for linting and checks.
-A Docker workflow will soon be added to build and push an OCI image to GitHub Container Registry (GHCR).
+   - **Linting**: GitHub Actions check code quality via TypeScript and Biome.
+   - **Docker**: Docker images are built and pushed to GHCR.

 ---